mlopIT/RootBud/flutter_app/README.md

 Before you begin, ensure that you have atleast one android connected and powered on (running):

 Go to far bottom left corner of screen.
-Click "Device" to pull up a list of android devices.
+Click "No Device" or "Windows (windows-x64)" to pull up a list of android devices.
-Click Pixel 3 or whichever Android System you'd prefer to run the app on.
+In the top search bar across the top middle of the screen select "Pixel 3" or whichever Android System you'd prefer to run the app on.

 TO BEGIN GO TO THE TERMINAL AND RUN THE FOLLOWING COMMANDS: